BitPoet/MediaLibrary/README.md

 ![Screenshot Media Overview](https://bitpoet.github.io/img/medialibrary.png)

+## Changelog

+* 0.0.7: Allow nesting of libraries (sublibraries of relevant libraries are also listed in link and image picker).
+* 0.0.7: Fixed a bug in the image picker where the libraries dropdown was filled incorrectly after a library was selected.

 ## Installs

 By installing Media Library, the ProcessMediaLibraries (Media Library Overview) module that adds the "Media" menu item in the backend is installed along.
 So if you uninstall Media Library, make sure you also uninstall ProcessMediaLibrary.